Warning: expect umarked spoilers!

 Setsuko and Mail Beater are actually two halves of Dark Brain

-Actually, the OG universe is linked to ACE R, Ryusei, Kyosuke, and Masaki are getting warped to what's left of the planet Aria.
+- Jossed: it's the Original Generateion universe that's linked to A.C.E.
+R. Ryusei, Kyosuke, and Masaki are warped to what's left of the planet Eria.

 Second Super Robot Wars Z